HBO or Netflix?

-- If you are applying to a role with no referrals or previous internal connections, submit your resume via Word to get rid of the ATS obstacles.
+- If you are applying for a role with no referrals or previous internal connections, submit your resume via Word to get rid of the ATS obstacles.

-- If you are applying to large businesses, use Word Format.
-Big recruiting agencies generally prefer the Word format.
+- If you are applying in large businesses, use Word Format.
+Big recruiting agencies generally prefer Word format.
 This is because of the database systems they use to save, store, organize and distribute your resume!

 - Everyone in the computer world has Word access.

 - ATS software can easily read a Word doc resume (provided you haven't used special characters)

 - Many companies prefer documents saved in a .docx format.